ivan-chen-github/ACIT2515-maze-game/README.md

 A second feature of the project is to save and display scores from the game onto a web page.
 The web page served from a Flask server which is also run on the local machine.
 After a player wins the game, their score is sent to the Flask server, which in turn will appear on the web page after refreshing the page.
+The Flask server also hosts the scores in a JSON file, which is accessed by the game to display previous scores on the ending screen.

 Team Members: